brentcroft/pi-cam-object-detection-service/kit/README.md

 ## HTTP Server

 When the service is running, you can view the images being taken by pointing a browser at port 8080 on the pi.
-Since the service re-reads it's configuration regularly, most changes to configuration will quickly be visible in a browser.
+Since the service re-reads it's configuration regularly, most changes to configuration will quickly be visible.

 ## Service Configuration